 Basilica Serves: Rooted in the spirituality of St. Vincent de Paul, we are all invited to consider three service options this spring and summer.

 1. Join a service opportunity at The Basilica: We have organized service events for all ages.
 Come and learn about community needs and take direct action to respond.
-For example, join the Snack Pack event in the Lower Level today, providing food for summer programs at Ascension Schools or volunteer for Families Moving Forward in June.

 2. Participate in a service opportunity at a partner organization: Look for organized ways to serve at partner sites.
 For example, in June, gather to support the work of Bridging MN as we provide needed essentials for those moving out of homelessness, or participate in Habitat for Humanity in August